soberwp/controller/README.md

 }
 ```

-You can now include the Images trait into any view to pass on variable $images;
+You can now include the Images trait into any template to pass on variable $images;

 **src/controllers/single.php**